T-Royale/T-Royale/README.md

 -      char discordTag = "@t_royale03";
 - 📘 I'll be using github to store my projects.
 - 👻 They are public so you can have a look at them.
-- 🗣 Speak Spanish and english.
+- 🗣 Speak Spanish and English.